ropensci/roweb3/content/blog/2022-03-29-safeguards-and-backups-for-github-organizations/index.md

 ### Backing up entire repositories (issues included!)

 GitHub docs themselves mention ["To download an archive of your repository, you can use the API for user or organization migrations."](https://docs.github.com/en/repositories/archiving-a-github-repository/backing-up-a-repository).
-The archives in question contains both the git repo (so, your code) but also issues and PRs as JSON data.
+The archives in question contains both the git repo (so, your code) but *also issues and PRs* as JSON data.
+Having a complete repository archive is crucial as a GitHub repository is used to not only store the code but also project management aspects of package maintenance.

 #### Listing repositories to back-up